 So the list here is quite extensive.
-The choices that you make in what to do first, and what to do every day, will largely impact the progress and the results that you get as an agent.
+The choices that you make as a broker or agent in what to do first, and what to do every day, will largely impact the progress and the results that you get as an agent.

 It is interesting to note that your greatest weakness in the list above is likely to be the one major thing that is holding back your career.